Broken causal lens rigidity and sky shadow rigidity of Lorentzian manifolds: Fireworks rigidity

 \begin{thm} Let \((\M_1, g_1)\) and \((\M_2, g_2)\) be strongly causal, compact, time-oriented Lorentzian manifolds of dimension \(n \geq 3\) with boundary.
 Suppose that each point \(p \in M_i\) in the interior \(M_i\) of \(\M_i\) is the future endpoint of a past-inextendible timelike geodesic which intersects \(\partial \M_i\) transversely.
-If \(\M_1\) and \(\M_2\) have isomorphic time-probe data, then they are isometric.
+If \(\M_1\) and \(\M_2\) have isomorphic fireworks data, then they are isometric.

-In other words, the isometry type of a strongly causal, compact, time-oriented Lorentzian manifold of dimension \(n \geq 3\) with boundary with the above transversality condition for geodesics is uniquely determined by time-probe data. \end{thm}
+In other words, the isometry type of a strongly causal, compact, time-oriented Lorentzian manifold of dimension \(n \geq 3\) with boundary with the above transversality condition for geodesics is uniquely determined by fireworks data. \end{thm}

-The proof can be extended to cover some settings in which the manifold is not necessarily compact and the data is not necessarily given at the boundary.
+The proof of \prettyref{thm:Fireworks data determines isometry class} can be extended to cover some settings in which the manifold is not necessarily compact and the data is not necessarily given at the boundary.
 This gives rise to further complications, in particular when the manifold is noncompact and the set where the data is given is not connected.
 For this reason we will consider only the case of compact manifolds with boundary.

 We have drawn two-dimensional illustrations for the proof, even though the case \(n = 2\) is not covered by the theorem.